collaborativebioinformatics/Viewing_expressed_variants/README.md

 ## Goal
 To visualize the expression profiles and pathways associated with pathogenic variants for suggesting clinical therapy target and drug usage for Colorectal Cancer.
+The tool is intended to generate visualizations with a clinical focus.

 ## Introduction
-(Describe)
+The development of Next Generation Sequencing revolutionized sequencing technology allowing researchers to construct gene expression profiles and identify potential pathogenic variants.
+Although NGS has led to a leap in sequencing technology, there remain significant challenges in translating the information to a clinical setting.
+Expression of variants has significant clinical relevance.
+Analysis of variant expression and its associated cellular pathways can be used to assess cancer risk, clinical outcomes, and possible treatment tagets.

 ## Idea Outlines
 ![](pictures/idea_outlines.png)